-WordPress.com has a free option because your site is hosted for you (more on “hosting” next).
+WordPress.com has a free option because your site is hosted for you (more on hosting next).
 Using this free version severely limits what you can do with your blog.
 You have limited space (only 3GB), very limited customization, and plenty of rules to follow.
 It’s a lot like renting a house.
 It’s not yours.

 It’s the best platform if you plan to make money from your blog because you can use ads, sell digital or physical products, or create membership sites.
-While the WordPress software itself is free for anyone to use, there is a small cost to use this platform because you host the blog yourself (it’s “self-hosted”).
-You need web hosting and a domain name, both small expenses for the benefits you get.
+While the WordPress software itself is free, there is a small fee to use the .org platform because you host the blog yourself (it’s “self-hosted”).
+You pay for web hosting and a domain name, both small expenses for the benefits you get.

-4. Choose A Host For Your Blog
+4. Choose The Right Host for Your Website

 If you don’t choose the right host, it can get expensive, your site can run slow, or customer service is a nightmare.

-- it’s affordable (seriously, only a few bucks per month)
+- it’s affordable (seriously, only $3.95 per month)

 - it’s powerful (they host millions of websites)

 - it’s reliable (never had an issue with my website being down)

 - it’s easy to use (you can install WordPress software with one click!)

 - it’s customizable with just about any theme or plugin you want